Symplectic mechanics of relativistic spinning compact bodies. III. quadratic-in-spin integrability in Type-D Einstein spacetimes: persistence and breakdown: Killing–Yano Symmetry and Curvature Structure

 These are the most general Weyl and Ricci tensors in a spacetime admitting a KY tensor.
-In particular, we have reproduced the following result \cite{Ki.69,KiPhD.69}: the existence of a KY tensor such as \eqref{deff} implies that the Weyl tensor is of Petrov type-D.
+In particular, since only $\Psi_2$ remains, we have reproduced the classical result that spacetimes with a non-degenerate KY tensor must be of Petrov type-D\footnote{This follows from a series of works, with \cite{Ki.69,KiPhD.69} for the original classification, \cite{Coll.74,Coll.76} for the vacuum case, and \cite{DiRu.I.81,DiRu.II.82} for the non-vacuum extension.}.